Introduction to the System

 Every time you take damage, your health decreases by the number called.
 If you have taken damage, you should role play your character’s status appropriately, taking into account any limitations or lasting effects.

-At 0 health you are stable, but in a bad way; below 0 you are considered to be dying, so best hope someone is on hand to administer healing.
+At 0 health your character is stable, but in a bad way; below 0 they are considered to be dying, so best hope someone is on hand to administer healing.

-Below 0 health you are not only unconscious but dying with speed dependent on how messed up you are.
-If you fall to -1 (or lower), then please speak to a Ref as quickly as possible and the Ref will tell you what happens next.
-If you fall to negative health and receive medical attention to bring you back to 0 Health or more, then you will retain the effects of your near-death experience and will feel appropriately terrible.
+Below 0 health your character is dying with speed dependent on how messed up they are.
+If your character falls to -1 (or lower), then speak to a Ref as quickly as possible and the Ref will tell you what happens next.
+If your character falls to negative health and receives medical attention to bring them back to 0 Health or more, then they will retain the effects of their near-death experience and will feel appropriately terrible.

-Refs will advise you on the nature of your injuries and your life expectancy.
-If you do hit -5 (or more) then you will be unsaveable and will die immediately from the injuries you have just sustained.
+Refs will advise you on the nature of your character’s injuries and their life expectancy.
+If you do hit -5 (or more) then your character will be unsaveable and will die immediately.

-If your Strength is higher than the person you are grappling, they will be pinned.
+If your character’s Strength is higher than the person they are grappling, the target will be pinned.
 If it is lower, they can shake you off.
 If both opponents have the same Strength score, then you will be expected to pantomime an equal struggle in which neither opponent comes out “on top”, then release one another.
 Several people can combine their strength scores to help pin someone, although this is restricted by the number of people that can actually get both hands on them.
 Role play this sensibly and note what is both realistic and safe.

 Asphyxiation and Strangulation